 Companies have different refund time limits.
 You may have up to 90 days to request a credit card refund, others may have shorter time periods.
 Acting quickly is key to ensuring you can receive a refund.
 You can find the company's refund policy on the back of your receipt or the company's website.
 Or, you can call to ask how long you have to request a refund.

 How Long Do Credit Card Refunds Take

 When you make a credit card purchase, you can typically see it reflected on your online account right away.
 However, the same isn't true for refunds.
 The pending transaction you see after you make a purchase is just an authorization, not the real thing.
 Your credit card issuer puts a hold on those funds so you don’t spend that money somewhere else.
 The actual transaction doesn’t post to your account for a few days.

 Credit card refunds seem to take longer, but in many cases, the refund takes the same amount of time.
-The different is that there’s no pending refund on your account.
+The difference is that there’s no pending refund on your account.